ipni/index-provider/doc/publisher-config.md

 ## Configure HTTP over libp2p with `Libp2pPublisher` publisher kind

-This is the default mode of operation.
+HTTP over libp2p is the default mode of operation.
 It allows HTTP requests and responses to be communicated over libp2p.
 A libp2p stream host must be provided to use this mode of operation.

 When serving HTTP over libp2p, it is not necessary to specify a publisher HTTP listen address since the libp2p stream host is responsible for handling connections.
 Any publisher HTTP listen address is ignored.
 Announcement addresses, specified with `WithHttpPublisherAnnounceAddr`, do not need to include a `/http` component.